-What’s the Difference Between Employee Engagement and Employee Experience?
+What’s the Difference Between Employee Engagement & Employee Experience?

 Over the past two decades, an ever-growing number of organizations have set improving employee engagement as a goal.
 Engagement has become so widely accepted as an important business metric that it has its own Dummies title, Employee Engagement for Dummies.
 But even given its ubiquity, people still have different ideas or definitions about what engagement is and what it represents.

 To add to the muddle, over the past several years, employee experience has become an area of increased focus, and there is a lot of confusion in the messaging.
 Is experience the new engagement?
 If not, what is the difference between employee engagement and employee experience?
 How does employee engagement relate to employee experience?
 And should we focus on engagement vs. experience, or vice versa?

 In this article, we’ll define employee engagement and employee experience, how they relate to one another, and where efforts should be focused to increase engagement and improve the experience.